SEC501: Advanced Security Essentials - Enterprise Defender

 Author Statement

-"My introduction to cybersecurity began in the early 1990s as a neuroscience Ph.D. student on the day after our lab was attacked, when I discovered that our UNIX workstations had known vulnerabilities for which patches had to be downloaded and installed.
-Entirely self-taught, I learned to patch and rebuild kernels, compile, deploy, configure and use tools like Tripwire, SATAN, and TCP Wrappers.
+"My introduction to cybersecurity began in the early 1990s as a neuroscience Ph.D. student on the day after our lab was the victim of a cyber attack.
+That's when I discovered that our UNIX workstations had known vulnerabilities for which patches had to be downloaded and installed.
+Entirely self-taught, I learned to patch and rebuild kernels and compile, deploy, configure, and use tools like Tripwire, SATAN, and TCP Wrappers.
 Later, as a full-time enterprise administrator, I learned about switches, routers, and firewalls; RSA SecurID, IPSec VPN, and proxy gateways; hardening Windows endpoints; automating the auditing of Active Directory and the dynamic population of security groups; administering Nexpose; and wrangling IPTables.
-My own multifaceted technology background makes me particularly enthusiastic about being the lead author for SEC501, as the course reflects my own experience as a jack of all trades and provides the perfect opportunity to share that excitement with you!
-In addition, a group of rock star authors built and maintain this syllabus and content, including Stephen Sims, Dave Shackleford, Phil Hagen, Matt Bromiley, and Rob Vandenbrink."
+My own multifaceted technology background makes me particularly enthusiastic about being the lead author for SEC501.
+The course reflects my own experience as a jack of all trades and provides the perfect opportunity to share that excitement with you!"

 - Ross Bergman